ohnekopf/zhongwen/README.md

   the simplified and the traditional forms differ, then both forms are shown.
 - The corresponding Pinyin.
 The individual Pinyin syllables are shown in different colors (see below).
 - The English translation.
-Sometimes, Zhongwen finds more than one matching entry in its dictionary.
+Sometimes, Huahua finds more than one matching entry in its dictionary.
 In this case it shows you all of the matching entries.